-Between January 1, 2022 and December 31, 2022, the closing price of our Common Shares ranged from \$3.02 to \$10.50 per share on the NASDAQ and from C\$4.05 to C\$12.75 per share on the TSX.
-As of March 22, 2023, the price of our Common Shares on the NASDAQ was \$2.60 and C\$3.65 on the TSX.
+Between January 1, 2023 and December 31, 2023, the closing price of our Common Shares ranged from \$1.42 to \$3.89 per share on the NASDAQ and from C\$1.391 to C\$5.30 per share on the TSX.
+As of March 26, 2024, the price of our Common Shares on the NASDAQ was \$2.00 and C\$2.77 on the TSX.
 Our share price may be affected by developments directly affecting our business and by developments out of our control or unrelated to us.
 The stock market generally, and the biopharmaceutical sector in particular, are vulnerable to abrupt changes in investor sentiment.
 Prices of shares and trading volume of companies in the biopharmaceutical industry can swing dramatically in ways unrelated to, or that bear a disproportionate relationship to, operating performance.
 Our share price and trading volume may fluctuate based on a number of factors including, but not limited to, the following:

-- developments regarding current or future third-party suppliers and licensee(s); - clinical trial and regulatory developments regarding MacrilenTM (macimorelin); - delays in our anticipated clinical trial development or commercialization timelines; - announcements by us regarding technological, regulatory or other matters; - arrivals or departures of key personnel; - governmental or regulatory action affecting our product candidates and our competitors' products in the U.S., Canada and other countries: - developments or disputes concerning patent or proprietary rights; - actual or anticipated fluctuations in our revenues or expenses; - general market conditions and fluctuations for the emerging growth and biopharmaceutical market sectors; and - economic conditions in the U.S. or abroad, including the instability due to COVID-19.
+- developments regarding current or future third-party suppliers and licensee(s); - clinical trial and regulatory developments regarding Macrilen[TM] (macimorelin); - delays in our anticipated clinical trial development or commercialization timelines; - announcements by us regarding technological, regulatory or other matters;

+- arrivals or departures of key personnel; - governmental or regulatory action affecting our product candidates and our competitors' products in the U.S., Canada and other countries; - developments or disputes concerning patent or proprietary rights; - actual or anticipated fluctuations in our revenues or expenses; - general market conditions and fluctuations for the emerging growth and biopharmaceutical market sectors; and - economic conditions in the U.S. or abroad, including the instability due to pandemics, armed conflicts or other events.